 You can throw all the ingredients into the slow cooker in less than 10 minutes and then come home to a delicious warming casserole.

-Our pork casserole is easy, seasonal and delicious making it just the perfect easy family dinner idea.
+Our diced pork recipe for casserole is easy, seasonal and delicious making it just the perfect easy family dinner idea.

 Pork & Cider Casserole Ingredients